Frequently Asked Questions About Board Certification

 - Gynecologic Oncology (care of women with cancers of the reproductive system),

-- Reproductive Endocrinology and Infertility (care of women who have hormonal or infertility problems), and
+- Reproductive Endocrinology and Infertility (care of women who have hormonal or infertility problems).

-This extra training and certification requires three years of training after a basic residency, and the passing of both a Qualifying (written) and Certifying (oral) exams.
+This extra training and certification requires completion of a 36-month fellowship program, and the passing of both a Qualifying (written) and Certifying (oral) exams.

 All certified obstetrician-gynecologists can treat patients with the above-noted conditions; however, some physicians have extra subspecialty training that qualifies them to take exams to also be certified in these highly specialized areas.